wt/rfc_tcp_without_handshaking/README.md

 # Collaborators
 * Rachel Turkal - a partner whose support makes it possible for me to be the best person I can be
-* Richard Hay - A fantastic human that has always inspired me with his knowledge of and drive to make better networking.
+* Richard Hay - a fantastic human that has always inspired me with his knowledge of and drive to make better networking